xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 TLS issues are often related to configuration mistakes or certificates problems.
 Most of the errors can be found either in the Telegraf logs or in the gRPC or Telemetry traces.

 The logs of the Telegraf container can be read with the following command `docker logs telegraf`.
-Debug can be activate in telegraf with the following config attribute `debug = true`.
+Debugs can be activated in Telegraf with the following config attribute `debug = true`.

 On XR, most certificates errors can be found in the following traces:
  - `show grpc trace ems`